solo-io/gloo/docs/content/installation/advanced_configuration/session_affinity.md

   - This can include any combination of headers, cookies, and source IP address.

-Below, we show how to configure Gloo to use hashing load balancers and demonstrate a common cookie-based hashing strategy using a Ring Hash load balancer.
+Below, we show how to configure Gloo Edge to use hashing load balancers and demonstrate a common cookie-based hashing strategy using a Ring Hash load balancer.

 ---

 ## Upstream Plugin Configuration

-- Whether an upstream was discovered by Gloo or created manually, just add the `loadBalancerConfig` spec to your upstream.
+- Whether an upstream was discovered by Gloo Edge or created manually, just add the `loadBalancerConfig` spec to your upstream.
 - Either a `ringHash` or `maglev` load balancer must be specified to achieve session affinity.
 Some examples are shown below.
   - To determine whether a Ring Hash or Maglev load balancer is best for your use case, please review the details in Envoy's [load balancer selection docs](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/load_balancers#ring-hash).